 Urinary leaks affect 1 in 3 women after age 40.
-In this article, you will discover the 4 main types of incontinence (stress, urgency, mixed, and overflow), their real causes (pregnancy, menopause, excess weight, high-impact sports), and most importantly, when to see a healthcare professional.
-You will also find immediate solutions to reduce leaks starting today: Kegel exercises, lifestyle adjustments, and choosing the right protection.
-With the right diagnosis and the right solutions, 80 to 90% of women regain a satisfying quality of life.
+This guide covers the 4 main types of incontinence (stress, urgency, mixed, and overflow), their real causes (pregnancy, menopause, excess weight, and high-impact sports), and most importantly, when to see a healthcare professional.
+You will also find immediate steps to reduce leaks starting today: Kegel exercises, lifestyle adjustments, and choosing the right protection.
+With the right diagnosis and the right plan, 80 to 90% of women regain a satisfying quality of life.

 The problem is that many women wait months, even years, before they dare to talk about it with their doctor.
 You tell yourself it is normal after childbirth, that you are too young for this, or on the contrary that it is just "age."
 But the truth is: solutions exist for almost every type of urinary leak.

-In this guide, we are going to look together at why these leaks happen, how to identify them accurately, and most importantly, when it truly becomes necessary to seek medical advice.
-Because yes, in 80 to 90% of cases, simple and non-invasive solutions work very well.
+This guide walks you through why these leaks happen, how to identify them accurately, and most importantly, when it truly becomes necessary to seek medical advice.
+Because in 80 to 90% of cases, simple and non-invasive solutions work very well.

 Urinary incontinence in women: what exactly is it?